ozgurersil/SwiftUI-decorator-pattern/README.md

 # SwiftUI Decorator Pattern

-Swift decorator pattern explained in real SwiftUI project simulating a food store with different main food and extra flavours to add or remove easily without changing the core object.
+Swift decorator pattern explained in real MVVM SwiftUI project simulating a food store with different main food and extra flavours to add or remove easily without changing the core object.

 ## Running locally
 - Clone the repository